 Trenches, features and woods are all carefully annotated.

-Frustrated by finding no other information, I began to look through census returns and other records, and after many hours of searching I was able to piece together a fascinating life story.
+Frustrated by finding no other information, I began to look through census returns and other records, eventually piecing together a fascinating life story.

 Alexandre’s family were originally from the Channel Islands, but his father emigrated to America.

-Philip was born in Texas on the 2nd February 1883, but by 1891 he had returned to the UK and the 1911 census shows him living with his uncle in Leeds.
+Philip was born in Texas on the 2nd February 1883, but by 1891 he had returned to the UK.
+The 1911 census shows him living with his uncle in Leeds.
+I then found the same distinctive signature on his marriage certificate on the 21st September 1911 at St Mary’s, Rochdale.

-Charlette Edwards, Alexandre’s granddaughter, read our article online, then got in touch with further information, which brings him even more vividly to life.
+It was only in May 2019 that we were able to put a face to his name.
+Charlette Edwards, Alexandre’s granddaughter, got in touch with the museum with further information, which brings him even more vividly to life.

-Charlette also sent us a short account, we think written by Alexandre, of the 7th Battalion’s experience during the opening days of the Somme offensive.
-He wrote the account on July 31st, 1916.
-Having survived the disaster the befell the 7th Battalion at Fricourt on 1st July 1916.
+Charlette also sent us a short account, which we understand to have been written by Alexandre, of the 7th Battalion’s experience during the opening days of the Somme offensive.
+It was written on July 31st, 1916, having survived the disaster that befell the 7th Battalion at Fricourt on 1st July 1916.
 One of the Company Commanders, Major Kent had taken his men over the top prematurely; resulting in heavy casualties.
-A subsequent attack also met with disaster with 300 men becoming casualties in 3 minutes – Alexandre was expecting to be taken out of the line for rest…
+A subsequent attack also met with disaster with 300 men becoming casualties in 3 minutes – Alexandre had been expecting to be taken out of the line for rest…

 …but to our surprise we were rushed up to consolidate and retain a wood [Mametz Wood], which is now world famous.
 Oh we had a terrible time, and every ghastly horror of war was displayed in defence of that wood, which was vital position.
 On one occasion, for 63 hours without a minute’s stop my headquarters were bombarded with huge high explosives and tear gas shells….we were in that wood 6 days – felt like a month……